MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

         </table>
     </li>
     <li>Generate an event-based payload.
 Populate the event data with the relevant information from your transactional system.
 All supported events are documented here <a href="https://go.microsoft.com/fwlink/?linkid=2084942">Dynamics 365 Fraud Protection API</a>.</li>
-    <li>Combine the access token + header + payload, and send it to your specific Dynamics 365 Fraud Protection endpoint.</li>
+    <li>Combine the header (that includes the access token) and payload, and send it to your specific Dynamics 365 Fraud Protection endpoint.</li>
     <li>In the Dynamics 365 Fraud Protection Evaluate experience, you can send over transactions and analyze the results from Dynamics 365 Fraud Protection.</li>
     <li>In the Dynamics 365 Fraud Protection Protect experience, you can send over transactions and honor decisions based on your configured rules.</li>
 </ol>